-Remove any section named sectionname from the output file.
+Remove any section matching section pattern from the output file.
 This option may be given more than once.
-Note that using this option inappropriately may make the output file unusable.
+Note that using this option in appropriately may make the output file unusable.
+Wildcard characters are accepted in section-pattern.
+Using both the '-j' and '-R' options together results in undefined behaviour.